borh/clj-mecab/README.md

 [{:orth "こんにちは", :f-type "*", :i-type "*", ...} {:orth "、", :f-type "*", :i-type "*", ...} {:orth "世界", :f-type "*", :i-type "*", ...} ...]
 ```

+## Roadmap

+Several fautures are planned for future versions:

+-   Better examples

 ## BUGS

 -   For some yet unknown reason, calling .getSurface on a Node object will not work (empty string) the first time, but will the second time.